-New Chinese consumers need new approach
+New Chinese consumers need a new approach

 More important, the country’s economic growth has helped a lot of people to become wealthier, who we called the growing middle class.
-The previous generation (people who were roughly born before 80th) used to work a lot to ensure a saving for their children.
+The previous generation (people who were roughly born before the 80th) used to work a lot to ensure a saving for their children.
 Nowadays, Chinese people are more willing to pay for 2 reasons.
-First is that they have less financial pressure than their parents and the second is simply because they want to.
+The first is that they have less financial pressure than their parents and the second is simply because they want to.
 The Chinese Millennial generation is different, having some common features.

-These new active people, covering and leading the Chinese market, also transforms the way to do business in China.
+These new active people, covering and leading the Chinese market, also transform the way to do business in China.
 That’s also why businesses in China grow or fell faster than in other places.
-New companies or brands can make profits very soon but the country is also developing at a rapid pace and brands have to be up-to-date, follow trends in order to ensure their competitiveness.
+New companies or brands can make profits very soon but the country is also developing at a rapid pace and brands have to be up-to-date, and follow trends in order to ensure their competitiveness.

 Adapt a great product or Service

 Without a great product or service, nothing else works for very long.
-To trigger the desired customer response—” This is great!”—set excellence as your mini-mum standard of quality both in what you deliver and in the way you deliver it.
+To trigger the desired customer response—” This is great!”—set excellence as your minimum standard of quality both in what you deliver and in the way you deliver it.

-What I mean is that, at the same time you bring some imported foods, it is important to analyze first the Chinese market and to meet with its consumer’s preferences.
+What I mean is that, at the same time you bring some imported foods, it is important to analyze first the Chinese market and to meet its consumer’s preferences.
 For franchisors and franchisees, that means food brands For franchisors and franchisees, that means food brands, for example, must balance their traditional menu offerings.
 It’s also a way to show that you care about their need.

 You need to find a local partner

 GMA can help you develop your business in China.
-We have been developing many successful businesses in China because we know well the market, its trends and how to effectively promote in China, using the latest digital tools.
+We have been developing many successful businesses in China because we know well the market, its trends, and how to effectively promote in China, using the latest digital tools.